1247Foundation Ermesinde of Luxembourg

 Visit the monastic shop

-Arrive early on Fridays for cramiques and craquelins — they sell out quickly.
-Mar-Oct: Tue-Sun 2 PM - 5:30 PM.
-Nov-Feb: Wed-Sun 2 PM - 4:30 PM.
+Arrive early on Friday for cramiques and craquelins — they sell quickly.
+Mar-Oct: Tue-Sun 2 PM-5:30 PM.
+Nov-Feb: Wed-Sun 2 PM-4:30 PM.
 Don't miss the artisanal ceramics and silk paintings.

 5